GuduleLapointe/w4os/readme.txt

 * new basic blocks support
 * new Grid info settings are checked against Robust server.
 If Login URI is not set, localhost:8002 is checked.
 * new 'Grid info' and 'Grid status' sidebar widgets
-* new 'Grid info' and 'Grid status' sidebar widgets
-* new 'Grid info' and 'Grid status' sidebar widgets
 * new internal web assets server
 * added option to replace name by avatar name in users list
-* added internal update process
-* added assets permalink settings
-* added profile image to gridprofile output
-* fix slow assets, store cached images in upload folder to serve them directly by the web server
-* fix #21 Fatal error Call to undefined function each()
-* assets optimized (write converted images inside upload/ folder to let them serve directly by the web server)
-* replace wp avatar picture with in-world profile picture if set
-* use version provided by .version if present
-* More comprehensive database connection error reporting
-* show internal or external asset server uri according to provide web assets service value

-= Unreleased =
-* new basic blocks support
-* new Grid info settings are checked against Robust server.
-If Login URI is not set, localhost:8002 is checked.
-* new 'Grid info' and 'Grid status' sidebar widgets
-* new internal web assets server
 * added internal update process
 * added assets permalink settings
 * added profile image to gridprofile output